macalinao/simplyian.com/source/_posts/2015-01-07-Hacking-Gmail-to-use-custom-domains-for-free.md

 - frugal
 ---

-It's pretty much common knowledge that GMail is awesome.
+It's pretty much common knowledge that Gmail is awesome.
 It's fast, connects seamlessly with the rest of your Google services such as Drive, has a cool app called [Inbox][inbox], and is overall an extremely powerful email service.
 However, to use it with a custom domain, you need to purchase [Google Apps][google-apps] for either $5 or $10/month, which for casual users is a bit unnecessary.
 On top of that, you don't even get all of the features a personal account gets, e.g. Inbox.

-However, there's a free way to use your GMail account with a custom domain: [Mailgun][mailgun].
+However, there's a free way to use your Gmail account with a custom domain: [Mailgun][mailgun].

 ![Mailgun Logo][mailgun-logo]

 [Mailgun][mailgun] advertises itself as a set of "powerful APIs that enable you to send, receive and track email effortlessly."
-Reading that description, you may be wondering how a developer tool could allow you to use **GMail with custom domains for free.** Basically, Mailgun has two components that allow you to do this: an email forwarding service and an SMTP server.
+Reading that description, you may be wondering how a developer tool could allow you to use **Gmail with custom domains for free.** Basically, Mailgun has two components that allow you to do this: an email forwarding service and an SMTP server.

 ## Setup

-First, [sign up with Mailgun][signup] using your GMail email. **Do not** use your email with your custom domain, as it will cause problems later when you want to verify your account.
+First, [sign up with Mailgun][signup] using your Gmail email. **Do not** use your email with your custom domain, as it will cause problems later when you want to verify your account.
 Once you have clicked the confirm link, log in to the Mailgun website.
 You should be presented with a dashboard.
 Now on the right under "Custom Domains", click "Add Domain".

 ![Add Domain][add-domain]